stratosphereips/AIP/README.md

 # The Idea

-The Attacker IP Prioritizer (AIP) algorithm aims to generate a IoT friendly blacklist.
+The Attacker IP Prioritizer (AIP) algorithm aims to generate a IoT friendly blocklist.
 With the advent of 5G, many IoT devices are going to be directly connected to the internet instead of being protected by a routers firewall.
-Therefore we need blacklists that are small and portable, and designed to blacklist IPs that are targeting IoT.
+Therefore we need blocklists that are small and portable, and designed to blocklist IPs that are targeting IoT.
 The IPs of interest, from a statistics point of view, should have a couple of recognizable features:

 First, they should be attacking more often than other IPs.
 In terms of our collected training data, we increase the priority of the IPs that attack more.